 Sometimes the barriers to upgrading processes to become more sustainable comes down to one thing: funding.
 Governments around the world understand this; that’s why many offer incentives in the form of tax breaks, rebates and grants.
 In addition to saving you costs, deciding to become more sustainable could mean a cash injection for our business.

 5. It can boost staff retention and well-being

-As you can see, becoming a sustainable manufacturer is a multi-step process – from reduced energy consumption to enhanced employee engagement.
+As you can see, sustainability in manufacturing is a multi-step process – from reduced energy consumption to enhanced employee engagement.
 However, if done right the investment involved can yield multiple returns.
 And in an increasingly competitive business environment those gains cannot be overlooked.